A-Series-of-Dice-Based-Events/IronGods/Chapter1/README.md

 - **Creatures:**
   - 1x [Jinkin Gremlin](http://2e.aonprd.com/Monsters.aspx?ID=247)

 ### A11.
-Jazvit's Lair (60XP, Low Threat)
+Jazvit's Lair (60 XP, Low Threat)

 **NB** Jinkin Gremlins in PF1e could cast *dimension door* at will, which was used to explain their presence in these caves.
 This was removed when they were translated into 2e, likely for balance reasons.
 However this creates a weird plothole.
 Come up with your own explanation for how these Gremlins got in, and how they're able to resupply their traps without ever leaving the cave (I used a fey portal).

 - **Creatures:**
   - 1x [Jazvit, Elite Jinkin Gremlin](http://2e.aonprd.com/Monsters.aspx?ID=247)

-The wall here has Hardness 24, HP 96 (BT 48), if the PCs want to try smashing.
+The wall here has Hardness 18, HP 72 (BT 36), if the PCs want to try smashing.

 ## Torch Event 1: Invitation to Silverdisk Hall